md-siam-islam/Md-Siam-Islam/README.md

 - 🔭 I’m currently working on I’m currently a student of Faridpur Polytechnic Institute (Computer Science & Technology)
 - 🌱 I’m currently learning Next Js (Frontend Web Framework)
 - 💬 Ask me about Web Development
-- 📫 How to reach me: mdsiamislam663@gmail.com
+- 📫 mdsiamislam663@gmail.com
-- 😄 Pronouns: Ask me about creating dynamic web apps, frontend trends, or bridging frontend
+- 😄 Ask me about creating dynamic web apps, frontend trends, or bridging frontend
-- ⚡ Fun fact: I’m a self-taught developer who started coding as a hobby and turned it into a passion!
+- ⚡ I’m a self-taught developer who started coding as a hobby and turned it into a passion!

 <h3 align="center">A passionate frontend developer from Bangladesh</h3>